QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/risk.md

 <div class="row row-cols-md-2"><div>

 Risk management is the process of identifying, assessing, and prioritizing risks.
-The organization will try to

-* reduce a risk under an acceptable level
-* completely mitigate a risk

-➡️ If the losses aren't significant enough, or the loss is lower than the cost to mitigate the risk, the organization may choose to ignore a risk.
+If the losses are significant enough 💰, and the loss is greater than the cost to handle the risk 🔥, the organization will most likely not ignore the risk and try to:

+* 🛟 reduce a risk under an acceptable level
+* 👌 completely mitigate a risk

+There are two categories of risks:

+* <span class="fw-semibold">Speculative risks</span> 💵 : a risk taken by the company in the pursuit of opportunities for gain or growth <small>(investments...)</small>
+* <span class="fw-semibold">Non-speculative risks</span> 🔥 : a risk due to an organization's operations <small>(natural disasters, operational issues...)</small>
 </div><div>

-There are many types of risks <small>(financial losses, disasters, security breaches, operational issues, legal liabilities...)</small> such as:
+There are many types of risks <small>(financial losses, natural disasters, security breaches, operational issues, legal liabilities...)</small> such as:

 * 🔥 Misfunction/outage of the Domain Controller <small>(Active Directory)</small>
 * 🙅‍♀️ Accidental removal of data/accounts